 It is also our prayer that when illness attacks your home, you will pull together.
 Don’t allow it to rip you apart as a marital team.
 We pray that when each of you is tested through the invasion of sickness, you will grab onto the strength that God can give you.
 That way you are better able to do what needs to be done for your marriage partner.

 “Sometimes ‘sickness’ can be the most ‘healthy’ place to be if God is present.
 That is because He can change us there.”
 (Myrna Pugh)

-Related to this issue, here is some good advice that Dr Phil gives:
+Additionally, here is some good advice that Dr Phil gives:

 “Don’t let the disease become your identity.
 You can manage an illness, or it can manage you.
 Are you becoming a full-time patient instead of a human being with a disease to manage?
 Investigate every avenue of rehabilitation and create the highest quality of life.
 Don’t let the limitations of a disease become as handy as the pocket on your shirt.
 Do 100 percent of what you can do.”

 To learn more advice that Dr Phil has to give, please click on the web site link below.
-(This is not a Christian web site, but it has very good, common sense principles in this document.)
+(This is not a Christian web site.
+But it has very good, common sense principles in this document.)
 Please read: